K-Kuyama/yet-another-UI-for-AW/docs/USAGE.md

 #### 3.1 Event title exact matching

 Registering whole event title strings on the "event selector".
-Enevt selector shows you all events in the desinated date as a list and you can select events you want to register for a category from the list.
+Event selector shows you all events in the specified date as a list and you can select events you want to register for a category from the list.

 ![Register Events](RegisterEvent.png)